 This includes a revenue budget of £155m, around 90% of which is invested directly into policing.
-In addition, he supports over 70 areas of collaboration locally, regionally and nationally, including a national air support service and other aspects of the National Strategic Policing Requirement.
+In addition, she supports over 70 areas of collaboration locally, regionally and nationally, including a national air support service and other aspects of the National Strategic Policing Requirement.

 It also includes a direct workforce of around 1,600 police officers, community support officers, and staff.
 As well as supporting around 200 people working in a range of locally commissioned services, from youth offending to specialist services for victims of domestic and sexual abuse.

 Since the creation of the office in 2012, the PCC has remained committed to ensuring the office provides effective and efficient services for residents.
-His overall office budget of £900k is 0.6% of the overall budget.
+The overall office budget of £900k is 0.6% of the overall policing budget.

 - Investing in our Police